Unboxed-Software/solana-course/content/intro-to-anchor-frontend.md

+---
-# Intro to client-side Anchor development
+title: Intro to client-side Anchor development

-# Lesson Objectives

-_By the end of this lesson, you will be able to:_
+objectives:
 - Use an IDL to interact with a Solana program from the client
 - Explain an Anchor `Provider` object
 - Explain an Anchor `Program` object
 - Use the Anchor `MethodsBuilder` to build instructions and transactions
 - Use Anchor to fetch accounts
 - Set up a frontend to invoke instructions using Anchor and an IDL
+---

 # TL;DR